 - 1) The building is designed to provide as a minimum 1-hour vertical fire resistance between dwellings and 30 minutes horizontal fire resistance around flats.
 All doors from dwellings are 30-minute fire resistant with cold smoke seals and self-closing devices, including those in 1-hour rated walls. - 2) The premise has sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire between dwellings.
-Whilst the existing fire stopping is fit for purpose, there is a cyclical programme to ensure fire stopping as not been compromised by third parties and where applicable enhance the fire stopping.
-However due to the open plan staircase he premises do not have sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire in communal areas. - 3) Communal doors are fitted with automatic closing devices that are checked on a regular basis by Caretaking Teams as part of their checks.
-Defective closing devices are replaced either by the Caretaking Team(s) or the in-house repairs team(s). - 4) There are no service cupboards located at the block communal cupboards are to electrical intake/meter cupboards and residents' storage cupboards. - 5) A variety of methods / materials have been used to achieve firestopping including Rockwool, fire rated sponge and intumescent pillows.
+Whilst the existing fire stopping is fit for purpose, there is a cyclical program to ensure fire stopping as not been compromised by third parties and where applicable enhance the fire stopping.
+However, due to the open plan staircase the premises do not have sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire in communal areas. - 3) The only communal doors within the blocks are the final exit doors and these are fitted with automatic closing devices that are checked on a regular basis by Caretaking Teams as part of their checks.
+Defective closing devices are replaced either by the Caretaking Team(s) or the in-house repairs team(s). - 4) The electrical installation i.e., risers are contained within dedicated service cupboards that are secure and protected by means of nominal doors to house electrical meters/ installations located externally. - 5) A variety of methods / materials have been used to achieve firestopping including Rockwool, fire rated sponge and intumescent pillows.
 These documents are held in house. - 6) The fire stopping / compartmentation is subject to an annual check by the Fire Safety Rapid Response Team